 Newton received a BA in English from UC Davis, an MA in child development from CSU Sacramento, and a PhD in developmental psychology from UC Davis.

-Paxton received a BA in early childhood development from Humboldt State University and an MA in human development from Pacific Oaks College.
+Paxton received a bachelor’s degree in early childhood development from Humboldt State University and a master’s degree in human development from Pacific Oaks College.

 Sandy Petersen works as a private consultant with infant-toddler programs.
 Since 1999 until her retirement in 2016, she held a variety of positions at ZERO TO THREE, mostly with the Early Head Start National Resource Center.